Relativistic heat conduction in the large-flux regime: Evaluation of the constitutive relations from microphysics

 Suppose that heat is transported by a single branch of quasi-particle excitations, which have a long mean free path and carry zero net baryon number (so their motion does not modify the value of $u^\mu$).
 For simplicity, we assume that the variable $T$, defined in \eqref{silo}, fully characterizes the energy distribution of such excitations.
 It follows that the non-equilibrium excursion $w$ only affects the angular distribution of the excitation momenta, but not the magnitude of the momenta.
 Thus, we can express the heat flux and the pressure anisotropy in the following form:

 where $\mathfrak{R}(T,n)$ is the average stress content of the excitation branch, $v_{\text{ch}}(T,n)$ is the characteristic speed of the branch, and $f(\cos \theta)$ is the (normalized) angular distribution of the momenta in the branch\footnote{Note that the fluid possesses other excitation branches, with shorter mean free path (some of which carry net baryon number).
-All these other excitations manage to thermalize (being short-lived), and their temperature $T_B(T,w^2)$ does not coincide with the (dissipation-related) variable $T$, which we recall is defined in equation \eqref{silo}.
+All these other excitations manage to thermalize (being short-lived).
 Hence, $\mathfrak{R}$ does not describe the totality of the stress trace $2P_T+P_L$.
-Instead, the stress trace can be decomposed as $\mathfrak{R}+3\mathfrak{C}$, where $\mathfrak{C}(T_B,n)$ is an isotropic piece, which depends on $w^2$ through $T_B$.
+Instead, the stress trace can be decomposed as $\mathfrak{R}+3\mathfrak{C}$, where $\mathfrak{C}$ is an isotropic piece.
 At this stage, we don't need to model $\mathfrak{C}$ explicitly, because it does not contribute to the difference $P_L-P_T$, being isotropic.}.
 To determine $f$, we need a kinetic model for flux-limited diffusion.
 There are two popular proposals in the literature \cite{LEVERMORE1984}.
 The first, due to Minerbo \cite{MINERBO1978}, postulates that the angular distribution $f$ should maximize the entropy for the given value of heat flux $q$.
 The second, due to Levermore \cite{Levermore1979,Levermore1981}, is an approximate solution of the Boltzmann equation for the long-lived excitations, with a derivation that goes back to Chapman and Enskog \cite{ChapmanCowling}.
 Both approaches lead to a formula for $f$ that depends on a free parameter $Z \in [0,+\infty]$.
 The exact expressions for $f$ are provided below:

-When $Z=0$, the distribution is isotropic.
-When $Z=+\infty$, all the excitations travel in the direction of the heat flux.
-Both models lead to the same prescription for the heat flux as a function of $Z$, namely $q=v_{\text{ch}}\mathfrak{R} \, (\coth Z{-}1/Z)$, but they predict a different pressure anisotropy (see figure \ref{fig:qP}, left panel):
+When $Z{=}0$, the distribution is isotropic.
+When $Z{=}+\infty$, all the excitations travel in the direction of the heat flux.
+In appendix \ref{AAA}, we sketch the derivation of \eqref{finalmente}-\eqref{threegang}.
+Both models lead to the same prescription for the heat flux as a function of $Z$, namely $q{=}v_{\text{ch}}\mathfrak{R} \, (\coth Z{-}1/Z)$, but predict different pressure anisotropies (see Fig. \ref{fig:qP}, left panel):

 Plugging these formulas into \eqref{silo}, we obtain two alternative constitutive relations $\sigma(w)$, which are plotted in figure \ref{fig:qP}, right panel.
 There is no analytical expression because, in both cases, the relation $\sigma(w)$ is given in a parametric form, $\{w(Z),\sigma(Z)\}$, and the dependence of $w$ on $Z$ does not admit an analytic inverse.
 However, we can fit the relations using a polynomial approximation.
 Below, we report a good compromise between analytical simplicity and accuracy (see dashed lines in figure \ref{fig:qP}):